Scouty271/Wizard-of-Arenor/README.md

 Build structures to fortify your defenses or enhance your abilities.
 Defeat enemies that spawn from portals using fireballs and strategic positioning.
 Build, fight, and survive in an ever-changing world!

-How to run:
-Clone the repository.
-Install dependencies (if any).
-Run the game from your preferred development environment.
-Contributions are welcome!
-Feel free to submit issues or pull requests.